unixfox/mubeng-tailscale/README.md

 mubeng now supports using Tailscale nodes as proxies through the tsnet library.
 This allows you to route traffic through your Tailscale network nodes, providing secure and private proxy access.

+**How it works:**
+- mubeng creates a single Tailscale node (with hostname "mubeng" by default)
+- When using `tsnet://hostname:port` URLs, mubeng routes traffic through the Tailscale network to the specified hostname
+- This provides secure, encrypted tunneling to any node in your Tailscale network

 Format for Tailscale proxy strings:

 ```